On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Introduction

 We now explain the idea of the proof of Theorems~\ref{12} .
 We first explain the proof of \eqref{eq:p_adic_L_fcn_wt_one_branch} presented in Section~\ref{sec:p_adic_L}.
 By the works of Sharifi \cite{Sha} and Fukaya--Kato \cite{FK}, we know that the plus part $\cL^+_{\theta,\gm}$ of the Mazur--Kitagawa two-variable $p$-adic $L$-function modulo the Eisenstein ideal $I_{\theta}$ coincides with the cup product of cyclotomic units \eqref{eq:image_MKpadicL_under_varpi}.
-We then show in Lemma~\ref{cup_prod_modulo_pf} that if one further modulo $\gp_f$, the cup product \eqref{eq:image_MKpadicL_under_varpi} is indeed in the local Galois cohomology and hence, can be computed explicitly via local explicit law.
-This computation will be addressed in Section~\ref{sec:local_cup_prod}.
+We then show in Lemma~\ref{cup_prod_modulo_pf} that if one further modulo the height one prime $\gp_f$ of $\gh_{\theta,\gm}$ corresponding to $f$, the cup product \eqref{eq:image_MKpadicL_under_varpi} is indeed in the local Galois cohomology and hence, can be computed explicitly via local explicit law.
+The computation will be presented in Section~\ref{sec:local_cup_prod}.